cta-observatory/ctapipe/docs/api-reference/io/index.rst

             calibrate(event)
             write_data(event)

-Reading Output Tables:
+Reading Output Tables
 ======================
 In addition to using an `EventSource` to read R0-DL1 data files, one can also access full *tables* for files that are in HDF5 format (e.g. DL1 and higher files).

-`~ctapipe.io.TableLoader`: is a a convenient way to load and join together the tables in a ctapipe output file into one or more high-level tables useful for analysis.
+`~ctapipe.io.TableLoader` is a a convenient way to load and join together the tables in a ctapipe output file into one or more high-level tables useful for analysis.
 Which information is read and joined is controlled by the TableLoader's configuration options.